-- Account manager is a person who manages or supports a Library social media account. - Social media platforms are third-party websites and software applications that allow for the creation of user accounts, content, and interaction around a post, event, group, or other areas of interest.
-Examples of social media platforms used by the Library include Facebook, Twitter, Instagram, LinkedIn, YouTube, and NextDoor.
-Social media platforms are used as a communications tool to maximize public views for general awareness, public education and engagement, emergency alerts, promotions, and advertising campaigns. - Library social media administrator is a person designated by the Manager of Communications to oversee organizational social media operations, administration, and policy.
-This person is responsible for overseeing this policy. - Library social media account is an official Grand Rapids Public Library account on a social media platform approved to conduct Library business that is managed in an official capacity by Library staff. - Library social media content is any information posted on or shared by a library employee (or authorized representative) on a Grand Rapids Public Library social media account.
-This includes paid, promoted, or boosted content. - Library social media content moderation is the practice of monitoring a Library's social media account for comments, notifications, and direct messages from the public to provide a timely response from Library staff and ensure active communications.
+Account Mmanager is a person who manages or supports a library social media account.

+- Social Mmedia Pplatforms are third-party websites and software applications that allow for the creation of user accounts, content, and interaction around a post, event, group, or other areas of interest.
+Examples of social media platforms used by the lLibrary include Facebook, Twitter, Instagram, LinkedIn, YouTube, and NextDoor.
+Social media platforms are used as a communications tool to maximize public views for general awareness, public education and engagement, emergency alerts, promotions, and advertising campaigns. - Library Ssocial Mmedia Aadministrator is a person designated by the Director Manager of Marketing & Communications to oversee organizational social media operations, administration, and Ppolicy.
+This person is responsible for overseeing this Ppolicy. - Library social media account is an official Grand Rapids Public Library account on a social media platform approved to conduct library business that is managed in an official capacity by library staff. - Library social media content is any information posted on or shared by a library employee (or authorized representative) on a Grand Rapids Public Library social media account.
+This includes paid, promoted, or boosted content. - Library social media content moderation is the practice of monitoring a l\(\beta\)ibrary's social media account for comments, notifications, and direct messages from the public to provide a timely response from l\(\beta\)ibrary staff and ensure active communications.